 Today's post, an excerpt from the Direct Your Future career planning curriculum by JoAnn Harris-Bowlsbey, Ed.D., can help set the stage for a lively class session and discussion with students about the value of planning ahead.
+Parents can also use it to facilitate a one-on-one conversation about career planning with their children.
 Scroll down to download a free PowerPoint® presentation, activity, and handout.

 Can't students just go with the flow?